Azure Honeypot: Mapping Global Threats in Real-Time

 Pick a name for the custom log then click next.

-You will have to wait a little bit for the logs to sync up.
+You will have to wait a little while for the logs to sync.

-You can go to logs on the left-hand side, and try to query for the table you made, or for the security event as shown below.
+You can go to the logs on the left-hand side and try to query the table you made or the security event, as shown below.

-Below is once the logs start to appear.
+Below is when the logs start to appear.

 Sentinel Workbook